lalmaraz/toronto_climate_perceptions/README.md

 This repo contains an R project file for "Women and Highly Educated Toronto Residents Most Likely to Be Concerned About Local Impacts of Climate Change".

-It contains three folders: inputs, outputs, and scripts.
+It contains four folders: inputs, outputs, scripts, and shiny.
 Inputs:
 - Source data from the City of Toronto's Open Data Portal
 - Reference literature